MSc Applied NeuropsychologyFind a programme

 |Part-time study available||Yes|

-You will have the opportunity to undertake independent research through the programme’s research project.
-There are also some opportunities to conduct research projects with clinicians working in the NHS.
-Recent projects have looked at a diverse range of subject areas, including the effect of odours on autobiographical memory, the regulation of emotion following brain injury and the relationship between social media and wellbeing.
+You will have the opportunity to undertake independent research through the programme’s dissertation.
+There are some opportunities to conduct your research project with clinicians working in the NHS.

 - UK/EU: full-time